-Despite our evolution, though we know we should exercise, for whatever reason, many either don’t, or do but can’t seem to reach the point of it becoming habitual long-term.
+Though we know we should exercise, for whatever reason, we either don’t, or do but can’t seem to reach the point of it becoming habitual long-term.

 The virtues of exercise need no preacher pitch.
 First, it’s not my style and secondly, you’d have to have been living under a rock for the past century to not know it’s simply good for our health as human beings.